-- Training and development opportunities including participation on the Public Sector Graduate Development Program
+- Training and development opportunities, including participation in the Public Sector Graduate Launch Program

-- Extensive support network comprising experienced supervisors, colleagues and an allocated buddy who is part of Treasury’s Young Professionals Program
+- Extensive support network comprising experienced supervisors, colleagues and an allocated buddy who is part of Treasury’s Young Professional Program

-- Future leadership and development opportunities upon program completion including mentoring program, Executive and Director Shadowing and the Under Treasurer’s Educational Development Program
+- Future leadership and development opportunities upon program completion, including a mentoring program, Executive and Director Shadowing, and the Under Treasurer’s Educational Development Program

 - Attractive starting salary, flexible working hours and Perth CBD location.

-The Program seeks graduates from diverse backgrounds who can demonstrate the following:
+The Program seeks graduates from diverse backgrounds that can demonstrate the following: